Swedish Immigrants Settle in Volker

 Historic photos courtesy Kansas City Public Library/Missouri Valley Special Collections.

-5 responses to “Swedish Immigrants Settle in Volker”
+5 thoughts on “Swedish Immigrants Settle in Volker”

 Yes, they plan to tear it down and fill in with a parking lot, to then fill up their existing parking lot with an ALL GLASS FRONT FLAT ROOF TOP ULTRA MODERN ADDITION TO THEIR CHURCH.
 Sad.